 (b) give the grower a written statement in such form as the Director General may require of the amount deducted.

-Penalty: a fine of $20 000.
+Penalty for this subregulation: a fine of $20 000.

 (2) Within 30 days of the end of each calendar month, a registered receiver is to —